cs0y1fc/bookmark-landing-page/README.md

 ---

-## 🏗️ Page Structure (Iteration 1)
+## 🏗️ Page Structure for Vanilla CSS (Iteration 1)

-The HTML structure is semantic and divided into the following main sections, as specified in the project briefing:
+The HTML structure is semantic and divided into the following main sections:

 * **Header:** Contains the logo and the main navigation bar.
 * **Hero Section:** The main "call to action" block with the primary heading.